simpledotlabs/bud/README.md

 Contributing
 ------
 At the moment, I'm just one guy with a computer, so any help is welcome, feel free to e-mail me or create a community
+> I really would like some help on developing an independent speech recognition system